Research

 Program components

-- Part of the program are two collaborative on-site workshops, one at HPI and one at MIT each year.
-These workshops focus on community building, research and knowledge exchange, and the creation of joint research outcomes, for instance, through a ‘paperthon’ where community members work on a joint publication together with senior scholars.
+• Part of the program are two collaborative on-site workshops, one at HPI and one at MIT each year.
 External guests might give talks or feedback on the projects.
 Parts of these community events may be open to the academic public, creating vibrant exchanges between researchers and other stakeholders.

 The Principal Investigators (PI) must be tenured or tenure-track professor at MIT or the Hasso Plattner Institute.
 They must be authorized to supervise PhD candidates as the primary dissertation advisor.
 The National Science Foundation (USA) eligibility criteria define PI requirements.
 Principal investigators can propose promising and excellent junior scholars (PhD students and postdocs, the minimum requirement is a full Master’s degree or equivalent) who apply with a research proposal.